ArthurHeitmann/NierDocs/docs/audio/Music_WEMs.md

 	- 4 Possessed by Disease (Become as Gods JAP)
 	- 5 Birth of a Wish
 	- 6 Birth of a Wish - Become as Gods (Hacking)
-	- 7 Birth of a Wish - Become as Gods
+	- 7 Birth of a Wish - Become as Gods (ENG)
 - BGM_0_003.wsp
 	- 0 Birth of a Wish - Become as Gods (JAP)
 	- 1 Birth of a Wish - Become as Gods w/o vocals
-	- 2 Birth of a Wish - This cannot continue
+	- 2 Birth of a Wish - This cannot continue (ENG)
 	- 3 Birth of a Wish - This cannot continue (JAP)
 	- 4 Emil Despair
 	- 5 Emil Despair w/o vocals
 	- 6 Grandma - Destruction
 	- 7 Grandma - Destruction w/o vocals
 	- 8 Grandma - Destruction w/o vocals
-	- 9 Dependant Weakling
+	- 9 Dependent Weakling
-	- 10 Dependant Weakling (Hacking)
+	- 10 Dependent Weakling (Hacking)
 - BGM_0_004.wsp
-	- 0 Dependant Weakling w/o vocals
+	- 0 Dependent Weakling w/o vocals
 	- 1 The Sound of the End (Hacking)
 	- 2 A Beautiful Song
 	- 3 A Beautiful Song (Hacking)